soasme/PeppaPEG/docs/peg.rst

 Cut ensures the parse sticks to the current rule, even if it fails to parse.
 See ideas `1 <http://ceur-ws.org/Vol-1269/paper232.pdf>`_, `2 <https://news.ycombinator.com/item?id=20503245>`_.

+Cut starts with @ and followed by "cut", e.g. "@cut".

-For example, considering the grammar below first,
+For example, let's first consider the following grammar,

 .. code-block::